Yasirraiyan/210042152-SWE-4802-Software-Maintainance-Lab-Project/README.md

 Function duration
 Program execution flow
 Performance behavior
-Output Insight
+12.3 Output Insight

 The VizTracer visualization provides a timeline of program execution.

+It allows developers to see:

+Which functions were called
-It allows developers to see which functions were called and how long different parts of the program took to execute.
+When functions were called
+How long different parts of the program took
+How execution progressed

-Figure 3: VizTracer execution timeline
+Figure 3: VizTracer Execution Timeline

-[Insert your VizTracer screenshot here]
+Insert your VizTracer screenshot here.

+[Add your screenshot]
-Maintenance Use
+12.4 Maintenance Use

 VizTracer is useful for performance-related maintenance.

-For example, if a new feature causes the Math Problem Solver to become slower, VizTracer can help developers identify the functions responsible for the increased execution time.
+For example, if a new feature causes the Math Problem Solver to become slower, VizTracer can help identify the functions responsible for the increased execution time.

-It can therefore support maintenance activities such as:
+It can support:

 Performance optimization
 Identifying slow functions
 Understanding complex execution flows
-Comparing execution behavior before and after modifications 10.4 SnakeViz
+Comparing execution behavior before and after modifications
+13. SnakeViz
-Purpose
+13.1 Purpose

 SnakeViz is a graphical visualization tool for Python profiling data generated using cProfile.

-Usage in the Project
+13.2 Usage in the Project

-The Math Problem Solver was profiled using Python's cProfile, and the resulting profiling data was visualized using SnakeViz.
+The Math Problem Solver was profiled using Python's cProfile.

-The profiling process generated information about function calls and execution time.
+The profiling process generated information about:

-SnakeViz was then used to display this information graphically.
+Function calls
+Number of calls
+Execution time

+The generated profiling data was then visualized using SnakeViz.

-Output Insight
+13.3 Output Insight

 The SnakeViz visualization helps identify:

 Frequently executed functions
 Function execution time
 Number of function calls
-Functions that consume more processing time
+Functions consuming more processing time
 Potential performance bottlenecks

-Figure 4: SnakeViz profiling visualization
+Figure 4: SnakeViz Profiling Visualization

-[Insert your SnakeViz screenshot here]
+Insert your SnakeViz screenshot here.

+[Add your screenshot]
-Maintenance Use
+13.4 Maintenance Use

 SnakeViz can be used during performance-oriented maintenance.

 For example, after adding new functionality such as factorial and percentage calculations, developers can profile the application to determine whether any function introduces unnecessary execution overhead.

-The project already records these perfective changes and the final 16-test result.

-11. Comparison of Transformation Tools
+14. Comparison of Transformation Tools
 Tool	Main Purpose	Main Output	Maintenance Use
 Loguru	Logging	Log messages	Error monitoring and debugging PySnooper	Execution tracing	Line-by-line trace	Debugging functions VizTracer	Execution/performance tracing	Timeline visualization	Performance analysis SnakeViz	Profiling visualization	Graphical profile	Finding performance bottlenecks
-12. Alternative Tools
+15. Alternative Tools

 There are several alternatives to the tools used in this project.